What's causing my infant's diarrhea?

 When to see a doctor

-In children, particularly young children, diarrhea — especially if combined with fever or vomiting or both — can sometimes lead to dehydration.
+In children, particularly young children, diarrhea can sometimes lead to dehydration.
+This is especially true if the diarrhea is combined with a fever or vomiting or both.
 Call your doctor if your child's diarrhea doesn't improve after 24 hours or if your baby:

 - Hasn't had a wet diaper in three or more hours